 Bo McDonald: It is.
 In short, it’s just fun again.
 I’m having fun doing this because I’ve got the time to enjoy it.

 Chris Locurto: I love it.
 I love it.
-Well, Bo, if you could go back and talk to a young version of you, what advice would you give yourself?
+Well, Bo, if you could go back and talk to a young version of yourself, what advice would you give yourself?

 Bo McDonald: Hire people better than you.
 I looked at myself and I was doing everything and I thought I was great at everything and once I understood what my weaknesses were and I could find people who are much better at things than I was, it costs a little bit of money.
 I had to make some investments, but it paid off big time.
 I found passionate people who want to learn that are NOT just here for a paycheck and treated them well and gave them responsibilities.
 They’re so much better than I am.

-Chris Locurto: Smart leaders hire people that are better than they are, what they’re doing.
-Fearful leaders hire people that are less than every single time.
+Chris Locurto: Smart leaders hire people that are better than they are, in what they’re doing.
+Fearful leaders hire people that are less than others every single time.
 Well, brother, I so appreciate this.
 You are a phenomenal leader.
-You’ve done an incredible job of leading your team, growing this business and more than anything, I think the big key is that you made the decision.
-Like you said, you got to start somewhere.
+You’ve done an incredible job of leading your team and growing this business, and more than anything, I think the big key is that you made the decision.
+As you said, you got to start somewhere.
 You made the decision to go learn the things you don’t know and to go implement the things that you need to.
 So again, I appreciate you being on the show.
 Thank you so much for doing this.

 Chris Locurto: It has been a blessing.
 It’s great to be a part of the team because I do feel like that with all of you guys.
 I feel like I get to be a part of that process and it’s always great to be shown up whenever you come to events because you always come up with better dressed than anybody else in the room